This post may contain affiliate links. Please read my disclaimer for more information.

 So, you can invest in a good coffee capsule machine; it will be fresher than pre-packed coffee grounds.

-On the other hand, if you do have the time to embrace the whole making of your coffee, invest in a good grinder and grind your beans to taste and smell the real flavors, aromas, and tones.
+On the other hand, if you do have the time to embrace the brewing ritual invest in a good grinder and grind your beans to taste and smell the real flavors, aromas, and tones.

 Coffee Bean’s Roast

-Before we decide which roast is for us, let’s learn a little more about the different types and how manufacturers roast their coffee.
+Before we decide which roast is for you, let’s learn a little more about the different types and how manufacturers roast their coffee.

-In any cookbook, roasting means to dry heat something in an oven or open fire until they crack, become crunchy, and brown on the surface.
+In any cookbook, roasting means to dry heat something in an oven or open fire until they crack, becomes crunchy, and starts to brown on the surface.

-Our coffee bean manufacturers’ roast the creamy-green seed in hefty machinery.
+Our coffee bean manufacturers do exactly this’ roast the creamy-green seed in hefty machinery.

-Fortunately, some brands still hand-roast their coffee beans because manual cooking always extracts better taste, flavors than what a machine can do.
+Fortunately, some brands still hand-roast their coffee beans because manual cooking always extracts better flavors than what a machine can.

 Which roast would you prefer, hand-roasted or machine-roasted?